 Our state's economy is dependent upon the availability, reliability and affordability of energy.
-ABI urges our lawmakers and regulators to develop energy policies that will bring long-term benefits to all lowans and implement regulatory changes that will allow lowa businesses to better compete on a national and international level.
+ABI urges our lawmakers and regulators to protect and develop energy policies that will bring long-term benefits to all lowans and implement regulatory changes that will allow lowa businesses to better compete on a national and international level.
 ABI encourages the expansion of all forms of base load generation, renewable energy and increased transmission capacity and the promotion of efficient use of energy, while avoiding mandates.
+Regarding renewable energy, ABI supports efficient and affordable transmission expansion to promote the development of renewable energy within the state to benefit lowans and for export to electric customers throughout the region.